Building a Reusable Library of Dashboard Blocks

 - Field references.

-- Field formula.
+- Field formulas.

 - Filter values.